Russ Harvey Consulting - Computer and Internet Services

 Don't Change Passwords in LastPass

-If you're moving from LastPass, do not change your passwords in LastPass.
+If you're moving away from LastPass, do not change your passwords in LastPass.

 1. Set up your new password manager.